-(iii) Inventories held for use
+(iii) Inventories Held for Use

-Inventories held for use such as office, stationery and lab supplies distributed to various departments are recorded at cost.
+Inventories held for use such as office, stationery and lab supplies distributed to various departments are recorded at the lower of cost and replacement cost.

 Cost includes the original purchase cost, plus shipping and applicable duties.